-My Summer as a Madame - Guest Post by Kay Vandette
+My Summer as a Madam - Guest Post by Kay Vandette

 I never thought I would find myself living as a professional vagabond.

 I went to college and had a pretty specific career plan, but in 2012 when I graduated, I was left with a degree and no prospects.
 After a few years of serving lattes and bussing tables, I was invited to spend a summer working in Alaska.
 Me, who thought she would never leave the Midwest.
 Me, who only had a little bit of travel experience and who hated being anywhere out of her comfort zone.

 There aren’t enough adjectives in the world to describe that life-changing summer.
 I hiked up mountains, was surrounded by lush forests, saw a bounty of wildlife, traveled across Canada, and saw the ocean for the first time.

 And more than that, I truly learned to appreciate this magnificent body that I was given.